JohnSalinas123/Project_2-Stack_Postfix/README.md

 </ul>

-(Excel)Use a stack to manually evaluate given postfix expression (Name goes here) <br />
+(Excel)Use a stack to manually evaluate given postfix expression (Daniel) <br />
 <ul>
     <li>Values are given in instructions</li>
 </ul>

-(Coding)Use ResizeableArrayStack class to implement the algorithm evaluatePostfix (Name goes here)
+(Coding)Use ResizeableArrayStack class to implement the algorithm evaluatePostfix (Priscilla)

-(Coding)Write a main method to test implementation, evaluatePostfix (Name goes here)
+(Coding)Write a main method to test implementation, evaluatePostfix (Priscilla)

 Javadoc comments (John Salinas)

 Screencast recording, talk about your code briefly, less than 3 minutes (All members)

-Unit testing on added methods using unit test framework (John Salinas)
+Unit testing on added methods using unit test framework (Priscilla)

 ## iii) Link to Javadoc: